veselosky/bluebucket/content/p0-architecture-1.md

 # Blue Bucket Architecture

+The Blue Bucket architecture principals serve as a decision framework, a guide to help us design the system correctly.
+When we need to make a decision about how (or whether) to do something, we'll refer to these principles to help us make the right choice.

 Here are some down-to-earth principles used in Blue Bucket's design:

 * Web standards are the instruction manual.
 * Cloud services are the magic sauce.
 Hardware and software are anti-patterns.
   Minimize use of infrastructure and custom code.
 * Small pieces, loosely joined, are better than big, complex tools.
+Each component of the system should have only one task, and should perform that task very well.
+  Also known as the [Single Responsibility Principle][].
 * The file system is the canonical repository.
 Every artifact of the site is stored in, or derived from, flat files.
+An end user should be able to reproduce the entire system given the repository.

+These are our values, the outcomes we desire from our architecture:

+* Portability is paramount.
+Users must be able to extract their content at any time and abandon the software without losing any data.
+* Scalability goes in both directions.
+The system must aim to perform well at very small scale as well as very large scale.
+* Composability is valuable.
+The system should be interoperable with existing systems, preserving user choice of tools.

+## Some definitions

+For this discussion we will be using the metaphor of our system as a **library**, and the software processes as **agents** or employees in our library.

 I apologize in advance to professionals in the library science field.
 The metaphors I have adopted to describe the Blue Bucket architecture misuse and